-EDU 502 Teaching Reading and Language Arts in the Middle/Secondary School 3 credits Study of the reading process, strategies for increasing basic reading skills, the interrelationship of reading, writing, speaking, and listening across the various content areas.
-Includes fieldwork.
+EDU 502 Literacy in the Middle/Secondary School 3 credits

+Study of the reading process, strategies for increasing basic reading skills, the interrelationship of reading, writing, speaking, and listening across the various content areas of the middle/secondary schools; literature for children and adolescents.
+Fieldwork is required (15 hours).